 As important as it is to make sure your child is not the victim of bullies, it's also important to make sure they are not bullying others or going along with bullies.
 Talk to you child about the importance of treating others as they would like to be treated.
 Tell them they should

 - Busy themselves with an activity if they feel like being mean to another child, like riding a bike, playing a game, or watching television.

 - Think about how every person has their own struggles and challenges in life, and how it's important to have compassion for others.

 - Talk to a parent or adult if they are frustrated with a friend or classmate so that they can work on a better way to handle the situation.

 - Take a minute to pause before saying or doing something that might hurt or offend someone else.

 - Apologize for bullying that may have occurred in the past.

 Contact the Authorities

-After you've exhausted all other resources to stop a situation with a bully, if there has been a crime, or if your child is in immediate danger, call 911.
+After you've exhausted all other resources to stop a situation with a bully, if there has been a crime, or if your child is in immediate danger, call the police.
 Let the authorities take over and intervene on your family's behalf and get the law on your side.